 Preemption of State and Local Siting Authority under the Natural Gas Act

-Section 7 of the Natural Gas Act of 1938 establishes FERC’s siting and eminent domain authority for interstate natural gas pipeline.
+The authority of state and local authorities to control the station is limited by Section 7 of the Natural Gas Act of 1938, which establishes FERC’s sitting and eminent domain authority for any interstate natural gas pipeline.
 This section also applies to related facilities, such as compressor stations.
-As it provides, a natural gas company must obtain a certificate of public convenience and necessity from FERC to undertake jurisdictional service, construct or extend facilities for such service, or acquire and operate such facilities.
-Applications for a certificate must be set for hearing (or a “paper hearing”), while a temporary certificate may be issued in an emergency without notice and a hearing.
-The FERC shall issue the certificate if the applicant “is able and willing properly to… conform to the FERC’s requirements”, and if the proposed natural gas facilities “[are] or will be required by the present or future public convenience and necessity.”
+According to its provisions, a natural gas company must obtain a certificate of public convenience and necessity from FERC to undertake jurisdictional service, construct or extend facilities for such service, or acquire and operate such facilities.
+Applications for a certificate must be set for hearing (or a “paper hearing”), while a temporary certificate may be issued in an emergency without notice or a hearing.
+The FERC shall issue the certificate if the applicant “is able and willing properly to… conform to the FERC’s requirements,” and if the proposed natural gas facilities “[are] or will be required by the present or future public convenience and necessity.”

-The Supreme Court has held that the entity holding FERC’s certificate under the Natural Gas Act is not subject to state or local rules (e.g. local zoning laws) which contradict to FERC’s regulations.
+The Supreme Court has held that the entity holding FERC’s certificate under the Natural Gas Act is not subject to any state or local rules (e.g. local zoning laws) which contradict FERC’s regulations.
 State regulation that interferes with FERC’s regulatory authority over the transportation of natural gas is preempted.
 Thus, the Natural Gas Act and its subsequent court interpretations leave state and local governments little authority to regulate interstate gas pipeline projects in any manner that interferes with FERC’s regulation of them.

 The Savings Clause: Preservation of State Authority Under Federal Statutes

-However, a later statute, the Energy Policy Act of 2005 contains a savings clause, which preserves states’ “rights” under three federal environmental statutes: the Clean Water Act, the Clean Air Act and the Coastal Zone Management Act.
+Some exceptions exist which undercut on environmental grounds this concentration of power in federal hands.
+A later statute, the Energy Policy Act of 2005, contains a savings clause, which preserves states’ “rights” under three federal environmental statutes: the Clean Water Act, the Clean Air Act and the Coastal Zone Management Act.
 Since the Health Department is currently in the process of deciding whether to issue the permits, Nashville’s local government may use its authority under the Clean Air Act to block the construction of the proposed Joelton station.

 Cooperative Federalism Under the Clean Air Act